-★6 Chemistry.

-★3 Mathematics (excluding AUMAT 107).
+- ★6 Chemistry. - ★3 Mathematics (excluding AUMAT 107).

-Note: Students interested in pursuing graduate studies in a natural or physical science program are advised to take \star 6 AUPHY.
+Note: Students interested in pursuing graduate studies in a natural or physical science program are advised to take ★6 AUPHY.

 - Students considering graduate studies should take a directed reading, directed studies, or directed project in the field. - A student in the BA Environmental Studies (Outdoor Education stream) is strongly advised to take one of AUBIO 395 and AUBIO 397; or AUPED 112, AUPED 215 and AUPED 216. - 3.
 A student interested in a career in environmental health and safety, air quality, water quality, and land management is encouraged to take additional credits from AUCHE 220, AUCHE 230, AUCHE 232, AUCHE 250, AUCHE 252, and AUCHE 330.
 A student interested in air quality should also take AUGEO 231.
-A student interested in land management should also take AUGEO 230. - A student interested in a career in vertebrate ecology is encouraged to take additional credits from AUBIO 350, AUBIO 359, AUBIO 390, AUBIO 393, AUBIO 395, AUBIO 450, AUBIO 459, AUBIO 493, AUENV 350, AUENV 359, AUENV 450, AUENV 459. - A student interested in a career in plant ecology is encouraged to take additional credits from AUBIO 320, AUBIO 321, AUBIO 322, AUBIO 323, AUBIO 423, AUENV 322. - AUIDS 380, AUIDS 381, AUIDS 382/AUIDS 383, AUIDS 384/AUIDS 385, AUPHI 350 are highly recommended. - Plans for taking AUENV 301, AUENV 302, AUENV 401, or AUENV 402 should be discussed with the Department Chair and supervising instructor in the year preceding registration in the course. - 8.
-Many senior courses are offered only in alternate years; some of these require additional prerequisites.
+A student interested in land management should also take AUGEO 230. - A student interested in a career in vertebrate ecology is encouraged to take additional credits from AUBIO 350, AUBIO 390, AUBIO 393, AUBIO 395, AUBIO 459, AUBIO 493, AUENV 350, AUENV 459. - A student interested in a career in plant ecology is encouraged to take additional credits from AUBIO 323 and AUENV 322. - 6.
+AUPHI 350 is highly recommended. - Plans for taking AUENV 301, AUENV 302, AUENV 401, or AUENV 402 should be discussed with the Department Chair and supervising instructor in the year preceding registration in the course. - Many senior courses are offered only in alternate years; some of these require additional prerequisites.